West Palm Beach, Florida

 West Palm Beach is a city in and the county seat of Palm Beach County, Florida, United States.
 It is located immediately to the west of the adjacent Palm Beach, which is situated on a barrier island across the Lake Worth Lagoon.

-The population was 117,415 at the 2020 census.
-West Palm Beach is a principal city of the Miami metropolitan area, which was home to 6,138,333 people in 2020.
+It is the largest city in Palm Beach County, and at the time of the 2020 census, its population was 117,415.
+West Palm Beach is a principal city of the Miami metropolitan area, which was home to 6.14 million people in 2020.
 It is the oldest incorporated municipality in the South Florida area, incorporated as a city two years before Miami in November 1894.
 West Palm Beach is located approximately 68 mi north of Downtown Miami.